lieuzhenghong/programming-practice/project_talk_template.md

 ### Brief background/motivation

+TODO

 ### What it was

+I calculated average traffic speeds of a sample of 50,000 trips in the UK.

 ### Why it was impressive/ why it was important

+enable hitherto-impossible data queries for Inzura

 ### What was the architecture?

+Apache Spark running on a Raspi cluster.
+Some of the cluster nodes were running a PostgreSQL database.

 #### Diagram

 #### Dataflow and stack

+The code does the following:

+- Read a JSON file onto the Raspi
+- Extract all the roads and velocities from the JSON file (Map step)
+- Combine all the roads and find the average velocities from all the JSON files (Reduce step)
+- Saves it into a single CSV file (the coalesce step).
+This step is optional (and in fact is probably not recommended when the data set gets larger).
+I did it to make it easier to visualise in QGIS.

 #### Interesting technical decisions I made?

+The first problem was that there were too many queries: over 140,000 queries, and it would take too long.
+So I made two main optimisations.

+First of all, I batched up the queries (instead of querying SELECT \* FROM streets WHERE link_ID = linkid, do WHERE link_ID IN {array_string}) because I knew that latency would be the primary bottleneck.
+This gave a huge speedup: making 10,000 queries (without caching) only took about 1.2 seconds.
+To give a comparison, measured round-trip time was about 0.1s (100ms); if I had made 140,000 individual queries, this would have taken 14,000 seconds (4 hours!), and I was able to do all the queries in 14 seconds.

+Second, I knew that the linkIDs were indexed in the database, and so I made sure to sort the linkIDs before batching and sending them to maximise the probability of a cache hit.

 ### Interesting technical challenges?

+Configuring the cluster was by far the hardest part of this project.
+Any instructions I could find for setting up a Spark cluster were either incomplete, out of date, or incorrect.
+It took Richard, Chris and I three full days to set everything up.
+Eventually I heavily modified this MinIO cookbook and successfully deployed Spark on the 16 worker Raspis:

+It was also very mind-bending to learn functioning programming principles in Martin Odersky's course.
+I gained the necessary knowledge to do this data analysis project by working through part of the Functional Programming in Scala Specialisation.
+I finished the courses Functional Programming Principles in Scala, Parallel Programming and Big Data Analysis with Scala and Spark.
+The last course was the most directly relevant to this project but I found the first course incredibly helpful for learning Scala (and the functional programming paradigm), and the third course for reasoning about parallel programs.
+Both courses helped me appreciate why Scala is a good language for data analysis---many of the functional abstractions of mapping over an iterable of some sort carry over almost directly to distributed computing.

 ### What mistakes did I make and what would I change if I were doing it now?

 ### What have I learned?

+Scala, Spark and distributed computing were completely new to me, and I had a great time learning them.
+Learning about the abstractions of functional programming expanded my mind.
+For instance, I had heard about monoids and monads before but I only now understand their significance.
+Something that really clicked for me was an explanation of how monoids map easily to parallel programming, due to their associativity and identity.

+Spark was cool as well.
+There were many helpful tips in the course about optimising one's Spark program (always try to use Pair RDDs/Datasets, avoid shuffles whenever possible, minimise the data sent over the network, using range partitioning...) but sadly none of them were useful for this project.

+It was difficult trying to get Spark working on the Raspberry Pi cluster---in part because not many people have done it---but I'm pleased to have cracked this tough nut.
+In fact the project made me want to build my own Raspi cluster...

 \pagebreak